 Tensar realized that their customers needed to better understand the pros and cons of the different products available in the marketplace.

-Bryan’s job is to educate prospects on the benefits of Tensar’s name brand services, as compared to other “off brand” options.
+Enter Bryan.
+He educates prospects on the benefits of Tensar’s name brand services, as compared to other “off brand” options.
 Their customers vary.
-Some of their primary personas are distributors, but some are direct end users.
+Distributors make up their primary personas, but there are direct end users in the mix, too.

-As we learned in last week’s episode with Tyson Ferraro, training distributors is particularly valuable.
-Distributors have more marketing assets and can be a great help to Tensar – Bryan’s training will have a major impact on future sales.
-Whether that impact is good or bad will depend on his performance.
+As we learned in last week’s episode with Tyson Ferraro, education as a means of marketing proves particularly valuable.
+Training distributors, who have more marketing assets and can be a great help to Tensar, goes a long way.
+Bryan’s training has a major impact on future sales.
+Whether that impact is good or bad can depend on his performance.